Search

 Contents

-This article covers everything you need to know about image classification – the computer vision task of identifying what an image represents.
+This article covers everything you need to know about image classification tasks in machine learning – identifying what an image represents.
 Today, the use of convolutional neural networks (CNN) is the state-of-the-art method for image classification.

 1. What Is Image Classification?